DrewWarrenTIY/react-template-dew/README.md

 Synopsis

 This project creates a template for creating React apps.
-User should be able to copy this directory and jump right into writing vanilla React with CSS support, fully configured webpack and flushed out .gitignore file.
+User should be able to copy this directory and jump right into writing vanilla React with CSS support, fully configured webpack, and fleshed-out .gitignore file.

 This comes with Firebase installed.
-If using another Database, remove Firebase from HTML script and package.json dependencies.
+If using another Database, remove Firebase from the HTML script and package.json dependencies.

 Steps before Use: